Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Cabela's is one of the best places to buy river fishing gear like these lures.

-Lure Fishing: Lures are good too for casting and retrieval.
-Brightly colored lures (pinks, orange, yellow, green, silver) work well and rattle baits are also effective for chum and coho salmon.
+Lure Fishing: Lures are good for salmon in rivers or from shore in the Ocean.
+Brightly colored lures (pinks, orange, yellow, green, silver) work well, and lures with a rattle are also effective for chum and coho salmon.

 Spoons, spinners, and plugs like a Flatfish are good bets for lures.